In the NFL, one game can end a team’s season, none more so than for Seahawks and Panthers this week

 - The best trash-talking quotes from the Huskies after their sixth straight Apple Cup win

-And just like that, a Carolina team that a week earlier was one of the hottest in the NFL had lost two in a row was suddenly facing what locally is being portrayed as a must-win Sunday against the Seahawks in Charlotte.
+And just like that, a Carolina team that a week earlier was one of the hottest in the NFL had lost two in a row and was suddenly facing what locally is being portrayed as a must-win situation Sunday against the Seahawks in Charlotte.

 Not that it’s news that things change quickly in the NFL.
 The league’s 16-game schedule has always made it the most volatile of all major American pro sports, where the fates of teams can seem to change on a dime more drastically than any other.
-(Consider the Dallas Cowboys going in 11 days from talk of firing Jason Garrett and the Amari Cooper trade being a big waste of a first-round pick to first place in the NFC East.)
+(Consider the Dallas Cowboys going in 11 days from talk of firing coach Jason Garrett and the Amari Cooper trade being a big waste of a first-round pick to a tie for first place in the NFC East.)

-It’s why Pete Carroll’s motto that every game is “a championship opportunity’’ is both a cliché and a truism.
+It’s why Seahawks coach Pete Carroll’s motto that every game is “a championship opportunity’’ is both a cliché and a truism.

-Winning last week allowed the Seahawks and their fans to think about what it could mean to win again this week.
+Winning over the Packers allowed the Seahawks and their fans to think about what it could mean to win again this week.

 “We’re right in the midst of everything,’’ said quarterback Russell Wilson.
 “We’re right in the midst of where we want to go and where we can go.
 You’ve got to take it one week at a time, you got to be ready to play every week.
 This is the National Football League, it’s very exciting this year.
 There’s a lot of great teams, a lot of teams fighting for everything that they want.’’